 Watch $1 family movies at Regal Cinemas every Tuesday and Wednesday.

 Cinemark has a variety of discounts offered for you.
 Check it out https://www.cinemark.com/discounts

 Summer means doing outdoor fun, but when the heat is unbearable, most notably here in Texas, then there are things to do most especially for our little artist.
 It doesn’t cost much to explore, imagine, and create.

-Check out their membership packages to get the most discount.
+Check out their membership packages (affiliate link) to get the most discount.

 You can make creativity happen!
 Check out their classes and events for kids and adults.

 This is such a unique opportunity for people to enjoy and experience Shakespeare in a casual setting.

 Kids Bowl Free has been operating since 2007 and offers kids two free games of bowling a day all summer long at select bowling centers.
 This program is designed by bowling centers to give back to the community and give kids a safe and fun way to spend time this summer.
 Check out here to learn how it works.

 Recreation Centers and Pools